The origins of the Piano

 The piano was invented by Bartolomeo Cristofori (1655-1731) of Italy.

 Cristofori was unsatisfied by the lack of control that musicians had over the volume level of the harpsichord.
-He is credited for switching out the plucking mechanism with a hammer to create the modern piano in the year 1709.
+He is credited for switching out the plucking mechanism with a hammer to create the modern piano in around the year 1700.

 The instrument was actually first named "clavicembalo col piano e forte" (literally, a harpsichord that can play soft and loud noises).
 This was shortened to the now common name, "piano."